Hello, I’m Kat Weiss-Malik.

 I’m a Licensed Professional Counselor Associate and a Marriage and Family Therapist Associate (supervised by Diana Walla, M.S., LPC-S, LMFT-S) in Austin, Texas.
 I work with adult individuals, couples, and families who want to heal and grow.
 If you feel like you’re stuck or like you’ve tried everything else, then I might be the right therapist for you.
 I love supporting clients who want to do deep work, so they can heal longstanding issues.

 My approach is relational, intuitive, and trauma-informed.
 I believe you are the expert on you, and I have a set of tools to help us reach your goals.
-I primarily use Internal Family Systems (IFS) and NARM with my clients, but I sometimes weave in other approaches including attachment theory, mindfulness and somatic practices, polyvagal theory, the Gottman Method, Terry Real’s RLT, and Intimacy from the Inside Out (IFS for Couples).
+I am Certified in Internal Family Systems (IFS) and NARM, but I sometimes weave in other approaches including attachment theory, Interpersonal Neurobiology (IPNB) and polyvagal theory, mindfulness, somatic practices, the Gottman Method, Terry Real’s RLT, and Intimacy from the Inside Out (IFS for Couples).
 No matter what comes up in session, I’ll always be right there with you, and we’ll figure it out together.

 Before becoming a therapist, I had a vibrant career in the corporate world.
 I’ve worked for large companies like Facebook, nonprofits like the Search Inside Yourself Leadership Institute, and several startups.
 I also lived in Europe for a while, first as an au pair, then as a student while I earned my MBA, and finally as an employee at a tech company.
-My life was pretty exciting for a while, but all of this excitement was really a distraction from my internal struggles.
-Like many of us, I experienced developmental trauma growing up, and it took a long time for me to be ready to deal with it.
-When my unresolved stuff started affecting my health and my relationships, I was finally ready to figure things out.
-I wish I had started sooner, but I believe we all do the best we can.
+I had a lot of adventures around that time, and my life looked great on Instagram, but in reality, I was struggling.
+Like many of us, I experienced developmental trauma growing up, and my early attempts at therapy didn’t help much.
+CBT was not for me.
+Eventually, however, my unresolved trauma led to serious health and relationship problems, so I did the research and found the right tools to help me heal, both physically and emotionally.
+Parts of me wish I had found answers sooner, but I believe we all do the best we can.
 When I finally started healing old wounds with the help of a number of talented therapists and healers, it was hard, but it was also transformative.
 The changes I’ve made have allowed me to live a much happier, more authentic life.
 In other words, I’ve been down the road you might be on, and I would be delighted to be your guide as you take steps toward your own healing.

 These days, I’m still learning and growing.
 Right now, I’m exploring qi gong as a way to cultivate physical and emotional health.
-I’m always reading too many books, and even though I’m not much of an artist, I have an odd love of street art.
+I’m also learning mahjong, and even though I’m not much of an artist, I really enjoy street art.
 In fact, most of the photos on this site are snapshots of street art that inspired me at one point or another.
 (I’ve asked permission and given credit as best I can.)
-Even though our work together is 100% about you, I hope they give you a sense of me in all of my quirkiness because fit is extremely important when you’re looking for a therapist.
-In case you’re curious, I live in Austin, Texas with my husband, my stepdaughters, and our cats, Honeybee and Taco.
+Finally, I live near Austin, Texas with my husband, my stepdaughters, and our cats, Honeybee and Taco.

 How I Work